 Teaching sessions include all lectures, seminars, tutorials, practicals and fieldwork both in person and online.
 As such, these sessions should be carried out in such a manner as to encourage learning and study.
-To enable this to happen, the following should be observed:
+We acknowledge that you are postgraduate students and that classroom conduct advice may not be needed.
+However, it is general college policy to highlight that the following should be observed:

 - Eating and drinking (except water) in class is not permitted by the College, in compliance with current Health and Safety legislation.
-Not even water may be drunk in laboratories. - Students must not engage in conversation with one another during a lecture or class unless it is part of an organised class activity. - When wishing to ask a question or contribute a comment students should draw the lecturer's attention by putting their hand up. - Mobile phones and other electronic devices must be switched off at the beginning of the lecture unless these devices are directly related to the lecture; for instance, laptops for note-taking or authorised recording devices for students registered with the Dyslexia and Disability Services and will not cause disruption to the class. - Personal electronic recording of lectures is discouraged and should only be requested for good reason (e.g. specific learning difficulty).
+Not even water may be drunk in laboratories. - Students must not engage in conversation with one another during a lecture or class unless it is part of an organised class activity. - When wishing to ask a question or contribute a comment students should draw the lecturer's attention by putting their hand up. - Mobile phones and other electronic devices must be switched off at the beginning of the lecture unless these devices are directly related to the lecture; for instance, laptops for note-taking or authorised recording devices for students registered with the Dyslexia and Disability Services and will not cause disruption to the class. - Personal electronic recording of lectures is discouraged and should only be requested for good reason (e.g., specific learning difficulty).
 Permission to record classes should be sought in advance from the lecturer in charge.
-Some sessions will be recorded by the lecturer and then made available on Moodle. - Students are welcome to use laptops in class for the purpose of note-taking.
+Some sessions will be recorded by the lecturer and then made available on Moodle.

+• Students are welcome to use laptops in class for the purpose of notetaking.
 Web browsing should only be done as part of an organised class activity.
 Gaming and social networking in class is prohibited.